Joseftrojkar/React-Todo-List/README.md

-# Welcome to the TodoList project page!
+# Welcome to the TheTodoList project page!

 If you wan't to try out the app for yourself, just go to
 ### http://todolist.web9.cz